PBPospisil/nhlDataAnalysisProject/README.md

 ## Giveaways

-Since this dataset includes detailed play-by-play information, more analysis of the impact that a giveaway has on the game.
+Since this dataset includes detailed play-by-play information, analysis was done related to the impact that a giveaway has on the game.
+A particular point of interest was the impact that a giveaway has on the next play, or the string of plays to follow.

-More precisely, where, when and how frequently, do giveaways lead to goals?
+Additionally, a focus on a spatio-temporal distribution of giveaway

 ### Play after a Giveaway